 Follow the steps below to access the managed version of the portal.

-- Click on the Developer portal button in the top navigation bar.
+- Select the Developer portal button in the top navigation bar.
 A new browser tab with an administrative version of the portal will open.

 Understand the portal's administrative interface

-If you're accessing the portal for the first time, the default content will be automatically provisioned in the background.
-Default content has been designed to showcase portal's capabilities and minimize the amount of customizations needed to personalize your portal.
+If you're accessing the portal for the first time, the default content is automatically provisioned in the background.
+Default content has been designed to showcase the portal's capabilities and minimize the customizations needed to personalize your portal.
 You can learn more about what is included in the portal content in the Azure API Management developer portal overview.